History of Derek Carr in Timeline

 On July 14, 2019, Derek Carr received a mural at his former college, Fresno State University.

-In 2019, Derek Carr surpassed Ken Stabler for the Raiders' franchise all-time record for passing yards.
-He finished the season with 4,054 passing yards, 21 touchdowns, and a franchise record for completion percentage.
+During the 2019 season, Derek Carr surpassed Ken Stabler for the Raiders' franchise all-time record for passing yards and finished the season with 4,054 passing yards, 21 touchdowns, and a completion percentage of 70.4%.

-In the 2020 season, Derek Carr recorded 4,103 passing yards, 27 touchdowns, and nine interceptions as the Raiders finished with an 8-8 record.
+During the 2020 season, Derek Carr threw for 336 yards against the Dolphins, including an 85-yard touchdown pass.
+Overall, Carr finished the 2020 season with 4,103 passing yards and 27 touchdowns, as the Raiders finished with an 8-8 record.

 2021: Another Postseason Berth

-In 2021, Derek Carr secured another postseason berth for the Raiders.
+In 2021, Derek Carr led the Raiders to another postseason berth.

 On April 12, 2022, Derek Carr signed a three-year, $121.5 million contract extension with the Las Vegas Raiders, including a no-trade clause.